 Table Mountain is home to several species of snake – some dangerous.
 The ones to be especially careful of include the puff adder, berg adder, Cape cobra, and boomslang.
-Luckily I’ve never seen a snake on Table Mountain but with so many rocks they are surely there.
+Luckily, I’ve never seen a snake on Table Mountain, but with so many rocks, they’re surely there.

 60 Million Years Ago

 The rocks on Table Mountain are 600 million years old, but the mountain formation itself occurred a mere 60 million years ago.
 The mountain formed after “millions of years of river-borne sediment piled up on itself compressing its own weight”.
 Table Mountain’s age is difficult to comprehend!